Narodni-repozitar/DataCiteCheck/README.md

 Feel free to pass multiple prefixes.

-When running, the tool shows progress and estimated time:
+The tool shows progress and estimated time.
+When all checks have finished, it will print overall statistics:

 ![progress](./docs/progress.png)